Tanzania’s new president changes policy on COVID-19, media

 Hassan’s comments are a dramatic switch from the policy of her predecessor, the late President John Magufuli, who was one of Africa’s leading COVID-19 deniers.
 He claimed in June last year that Tanzania had rid itself of COVID-19 through three days of national prayer.
 He dismissed scientific approaches to prevent and treat the disease.
 He discouraged the use of face masks and instead promoted prayer, physical fitness and herbal remedies.

-Magufuli’s government fired officials who gave other opinions and some were arrested.
+Magufuli’s government fired officials who gave other opinions and some people were arrested.

+Opposition leader Tundu Lissu, in exile in Belgium, cautioned Tanzanians not applaud Hassan’s announcements just yet.

+“This will be no different from the Magufuli way of doing things.
+It’s Magufulism without Magufuli!”
+Lissu said in Twitter post.

 Hassan was in her second term as vice president when Magufuli dropped out of public view at the end of February.
 The populist president was not seen in public for 19 days, raising speculation that he was sick with COVID-19.
 Hassan announced Magufuli’s death on March 17, saying it was due to heart failure.